crosnet/python-data-structures-tutorial/1-sets.md

 Write a python program to find all the even numbers in a list of integers and create a set with the found values.

-Chech the [solution](1-solution.py) only after you have made an attempt to solve the problem on your own.
+Check the [solution](1-solution.py) only after you have made an attempt to solve the problem on your own.

 [Back to Welcome Page](welcome.md)